hchiam/AssistantAppWorkshop/README.md

 Use Actions on Google, Dialogflow, and Firebase to create a todo application with a conversational UI.

+# Missed part of the workshop?

+To catch up, complete [Step 0](./00-setup.md), then update your application to reach one of the [checkpoints](./checkpoints.md).

 # Steps

 In Step 0, you'll set up a new Actions on Google application, backed by Dialogflow and Firebase.